Table of Contents

 PTR Record

 PTR record associates the domain name with IP addresses.
 The PTR record is exactly the opposite of the A record.
 This type of DNS record is generally used in reverse DNS lookups.
 When a user tries to reach a particular IP address.
-It query initiates with an IP address and looks up the domain name.
+The query initiates with an IP address and looks up the domain name.

 Breaking Down PTR Record